5 Spectacular Winter Travel Destinations in Canada

 Travel tip: Though there’s no shortage of breathtaking sights, the territory does have a shortage of public transit, and you’ll likely need your own vehicle to get around.
-Car rental theft and damage insurance is included on both the TD First Class Travel Visa Infinite Card and the American Express Gold Rewards Card, so don’t forget to pack ‘em.
+Car rental theft and damage insurance is included on the American Express Gold Rewards Card, so don’t forget to pack it.

 Arrowhead Provincial Park, Ontario